marcosmarcolin/site/source/_posts/php-30-years-derick-rethans-en.md

 This interview is part of the **PHP 30 Years – Contributor Interview** series, created to celebrate three decades of the language and highlight the people who helped and continue to help shape the PHP ecosystem.

 Derick Rethans is one of the most influential names in the history of PHP.
-He is the creator and maintainer of Xdebug, an active core contributor, a member of the PHP Foundation, and has been involved in several key changes that shaped the evolution of the language.
+He is the creator and maintainer of [Xdebug](https://xdebug.org/), an active core contributor, a member of the [PHP Foundation](https://thephp.foundation/), and has been involved in several key changes that shaped the evolution of the language.

 Below is the full interview.

----

-### Was there a mentor, person, or reference who influenced your journey with PHP?

-I prefer not to answer, as there wasn't really anyone specific.

 ---